grinnell-cs/csc151-dh/_eboards/eboard01a.md

 * I type our online class notes in a format called "markdown".
 You should find it relatively readable.
 It permits me to make "nice" Web pages.
     * Sam: Don't forget to show off today's eboard.
+    * Ideally, things should update automatically on the Web.
+(They didn't today.
+Computers are evil.)
     * Don't just rely on my notes; There is good evidence that taking your own notes helps you learn.
-* I will record our class sessions (audio only + mediocre transcript) using Otter.ai.
-I will try to remember to post the link.
-Remind me if I don't.
+* I will record some of our class sessions using Teams.

 ### Other introductory stuff